 Meet Amy

 Like many people, I’ve had times in my life when I needed extra support.
 Turning to a counsellor during those moments made a real difference and ultimately inspired me to become one myself.
-It showed me how transformative it can be to have someone truly listen—without judgement—and help you navigate life’s challenges.

 -